JerryV77/CS6620-Final-Project/README.md

 ## Introduction

-This project is main focus on exploring the relationship between Covid-19 vaccinations and deaths attributed to Covid-19 in the U.S. between 03/01/21 - 11/30/21 to analyze the effectiveness of the Covid-19 vaccination over time.
+This project is main focus on exploring the relationship between Covid-19 vaccinations and deaths attributed to Covid-19 in the U.S. between 03/01/21 - 11/30/21 to visualize the Covid-19 vaccination over time.

 And using Covid-19 vaccination data to learn how to store data in AWS S3 bucket and visualize data by AWS QuickSight.